Berda Larsen’s Greenland: Stunning Nature and Timeless Tradition

 Aside from guiding tours, Larsen is also currently studying culture, history and society at the University of Greenland, located in Nuuk, the country’s capital and largest city.
 “I’m lucky that the education I wish for is here in Greenland,” she says.
 “Most in my age group choose to go to Denmark to get an education.”
 The government pays not just for the education itself, but also for the ticket abroad and a monthly allowance.
 “Most students come back to Greenland afterwards though to work here in our country,” she says.

-Like most Greenlanders, Larsen feels a deep bond to her homeland and its environment.
+Like most locals, Larsen feels a deep bond to her homeland and its environment.
+One could argue that most of the top Greenland attractions are found in its rugged wilderness.
 “People in Greenland have a good relationship with nature, ever since we were born,” she says.
 “When I was a kid, I remember we spent a lot of time in nature.”
 They spent summers fishing, hiking in the mountains, or gathering wild edibles like angelica, Labrador tea and alpine juniper.
 When autumn arrives, it brings the sweet Arctic blueberry and tart crowberry.

 “Then winter knocks on our door, and we use dogsleds and snowmobiles,” Larsen continues.
 In Sisimiut and all points northward in Greenland, sleds have been the primary mode of winter transportation for centuries.

-Larsen adds that, unfortunately, the seasonal effects of climate change are quite evident to today’s Greenlanders.
+Larsen adds that, unfortunately, the seasonal effects of climate change in Greenland are quite evident today.
 “There is a big change over the years.”
 Her mother remembers when the frozen ice that appeared along the coast in Sisimiut during the winter was not so far away.
 “You couldn’t see where it ended with your own eyes,” Larsen explains.
 “When I grew up, you could still walk on the ice in the ocean.
 But now that my daughter is growing up, it’s less, and you really have to be careful where you step.”

 Larsen hopes that her guests leave Greenland full of inspiration, knowledge and excitement about this extraordinary destination, which they can then share with others at home.
 “My goal is to connect with the traveler and hopefully give more than the ordinary, and to create good memories,” Larsen says.
 “Because isn’t that what traveling is about?”